medikoo/es5-ext/README.md

 Whether object is callable

-### isCopy(obj1, obj2)

-Compares two objects.
-Object is considered a copy when its own enumerable properties match own enumerable properties of other object
+### isCopy(x, y[, depth])

+Two values are considered a copy of same value when they meet following rules:

+1. Are of same type (`typeof` check)
+2. Have same string representation
+3. (Objects only) Own enumerable properties of first object match own enumerable properties of other object.
+Optionally depth can be provided at which relaxed comparision rules need to be applied.
+This allows deep comparision of different objects.

+Objects can contain self references, algorithm is aware of possible infinite loop traps and won't into them.

 ### isEmpty(obj)